virusxd521/FormCreation-Assignment/README.md

   the first will be label which provides the element with label, and the type. the type denotes the type of element that will be create.

+* actionButtons provides a place holder to a submit button. the form will contain as much submit buttons as the array elements

 ### Available types:

 - radio